Nikon Z6 II vs Sony A7 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon Z6 II and Sony Alpha A7 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The Z6 II is a recent model that features in the current product line-up of Nikon.
-In contrast, the A7 II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A7 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7 II was succeeded by the Sony A7 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the Z6 II and A7 II can be found, respectively, in the Nikon Z6 II Manual (free pdf) or the online Sony A7 II Manual.

 So how do things add up?
 Which of the two cameras – the Nikon Z6 II or the Sony A7 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.